-Figure 4.4.11: DHEA-S inhibits thrombin-induced dense granule secretion inhibiting the phosphorylation of protein as Akt and ERK1/2.
+Figure 4.4.11: DHEA-S inhibits thrombin-induced dense granule secretion acting on the Akt and ERK1/2 phosphorylation.

 (A) Platelets were treated with vehicle or 0.3 mM DHEA-S for 1 minute and than stimulated with 0.05 U/ml thrombin alone or in association with 10 μ M ADP.
 Some samples were treated with 1 U/ml apyrase for 10 minutes before of the stimulus with thrombin.
-Aggregation was measured in a lumiaggregometer for 5 minutes at 37° C under stirring conditions.
-Data are means ± SEM from 3 independent experiments expressed as percentage of inhibition after normalization to the aggregation induced by 0.05 U/ml thrombin, set arbitrarily at 100%.
-(B) Samples of platelets stimulated at the same manner of "A" were analyzed by immunoblotting with anti-Akt, anti-p-ERK1/2 and anti-integrin β -3 antibodies.
+Aggregation was measured in a Lumiaggregometer for 5 minutes at 37° C under stirring conditions.
+Data are means \pm SEM from 3 independent experiments expressed as percentage of inhibition after normalization to the aggregation induced by 0.05 U/ml thrombin, set arbitrarily at 100%.
+(B) Samples of platelets stimulated at the same manner of "A" were analysed by immunoblotting with anti-Akt, anti-p-ERK1/2 and anti-integrin β -3 antibodies.
 The image reported is from a representative experiment out of the 3 performed with platelets obtained from different donors.

-Subsequently, we have used indomethacin, a non-selective inhibitor of cyclooxygenase (COX) 1 and 2, and apyrase, that catalyses the hydrolysis of ATP and ADP to yield AMP: concurrent use of both can block the effect of the dense granule secretion on protein phosphorylation.
-The platelets were treated with veichle, 0.3 mM DHEA-S, 1 μ M SNP for 1 minute or 1 μ M indomethacin and 0.2 U/ml apyrase for 10 minutes before of the stimulus with 0.05 U/ml thrombin for 1 and 3 minutes.
-The lysates were analyzed in immunoblotting with antibodies specific to the phosphorylated forms of pTyr418-Src, ERK 1/2 e p38MAPK (figure 4.4.12).
-This data shows that treatment with DHEA-S reduce protein phosphorylation like as indomethacin/apyrase, having an inhibitory effect on granule dense secretion.
-This result together with the previous reported indicate that DHEA-S exerts its inhibitory effect by reducing the release of ADP from the granules.
+Subsequently, we have used two molecules that can block the effect of the dense granule secretion on protein phosphorylation: indomethacin, a non-selective inhibitor of cyclooxygenase (COX) 1 and 2, and apyrase, that catalyses the hydrolysis of ATP and ADP to yield AMP.
+The platelets were treated with veichle, 0.3 mM DHEA-S, 1 μM SNP for 1 minute or 1 μM indomethacin and 0.2 U/ml apyrase for 10 minutes and then with 0.05 U/ml thrombin for 1 and 3 minutes.
+The lysates were analysed in immunoblotting with specific antibodies to the phosphorylated forms of pTyr418-Src, ERK 1/2 e p38MAPK (figure 4.4.12).
+This data shows that DHEA-S treatment reduces protein phosphorylation like as indomethacin/apyrase, having an inhibitory effect on granule dense secretion.
+This result indicates that DHEA-S exerts its inhibitory effect by reducing the release of ADP from the granules.